MercuryRising/dic3r/README.md

-## Splic3r
+## Dic3r
-(not related, in any way, to slic3r)

 ##### What does it do?
-This script allows you to specify a Z height to change infill densities at.
-If you need to infill a small part of your object at 90% for strength, you need to infill the whole thing at 90%.
-Not anymore!

-You can also change infill patterns (start with honeycomb, switch to rectilinear).
+Dic3r is designed to be used in conjunction with slic3r.
+It automates slic3r's command line interface to allow you to quickly and easily vary settings.

+This is very useful in machine calibration, when you want to 'dial in' on a certain parameter.

 #### How to use the script
-Clone it or copy the single .py file.
+Clone it or copy the single dic3r.py file.

 Change the following parameters in the first part of the script:
 * Path to slic3r